 In ANALYSE we welcome papers on the latest developments on learning analytics in collaborative and individual learning settings under both dimensions of data collection and data interpretation describing theoretical contributions, interesting applications and demos.

-- structured abstracts (full, short paper) for the main conference
+- structured abstracts (full paper, short paper, poster) for the main conference

 - Special Session Proposals